foundry-vtt-community/wiki.js/setup/linux-installation.md

 <a id="C9" href="#C9">C9.</a>	In the terminal window, press <kbd>ctrl</kbd>-<kbd>c</kbd> to stop the Foundry test.
 You should see the last few lines as below, and a blinking cursor at `<user>@<server>:~$`.

 <a id="C10" href="#C10">C10.</a>	We will now set Foundry to be managed by pm2 so that Foundry will always be running, even in the case where the instance has been restarted.
-To do so, run the following command.
-Be sure to replace `<user>` with the name of the actual user.
-There are two replacements:
+To do so, run the following command:
 ```
 pm2 start "node $HOME/foundry/main.js --dataPath=$HOME/foundryuserdata" --name foundry
 ```